kundajelab/chrombpnet/chrombpnet/helpers/preprocessing/reads_to_bigwig/README.md

 ### Suggestions for preparing input data

 Please ensure your input files are filtered for quality metrics and duplicates are removed appropriately.
 For single-end data, we recommend not removing duplicates.
-Fragment files obtained from Chromap, cellranger and similar tools can be supplied as is.
+Fragment files obtained from Chromap, cellranger and similar tools are suitable with this pipeline.
+For single-cell analyses, you may wish to aggregate fragments by cluster instead of sample to train cluster-specific ChromBPNet models.

 [url1]: https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1642-2